 Mind-body (or stress-reduction) interventions use a variety of techniques to help you relax mentally and physically.
 Examples include meditation, guided imagery, and healing therapies that tap your creative outlets such as art, music or dance.
 If this interests you, seek out guidance or instruction to help you become your own “expert” on entering into a peaceful, rejuvenated state.

-Wellness Communities and Gilda's Clubs across the country offer mind-body therapy and guided imagery programs on a monthly basis.
-Enter your zip code into the dark gray box on the right side of this page to find an affiliate near you.
+Cancer Support Community affiliates offer mind-body therapy and guided imagery programs on a monthly basis.
+Click here to find an affiliate near you.

 10) Do What You Can, Admit What You Can’t

 Throughout these ten tips, we’ve touched on many tasks associated with caring for a loved one.
 Even seasoned caregivers find themselves caught up in the whirlwind of appointments, daily errands and medicine doses.
 No one can do everything.
 It’s okay to acknowledge your limits.
 Come to terms with feeling overwhelmed (it will happen) and resolve to be firm when deciding what you can and cannot handle on your own.
 Your loved one needs you.
 You cannot do this alone.
 Together, you can get through.